cortexproject/cortex/docs/configuration/config-file-reference.md

   # If a querier disconnects without sending notification about graceful
   # shutdown, the query-scheduler will keep the querier in the tenant's shard
-  # until the forget delay is passed.
-This feature is useful to reduce the blast
+  # until the forget delay has passed.
+This feature is useful to reduce the
-  # radius when shuffle-sharding is enabled.
+  # blast radius when shuffle-sharding is enabled.
   # CLI flag: -query-scheduler.querier-forget-delay
   [querier_forget_delay: <duration> | default = 0s]